Woodworker's Club of Houston

 Most assuredly.
 During the break, before the meeting, or after the meeting, is your opportunity to chat with other club members and "pick" their brains.
 Many members are professional woodworkers as well as seasoned "veterans" who can offer a wealth of advice.
 Bring your notebook.

 Darn tootin' they are.
-Whether a project looks amatuerish or professional, is a matter of opinion and really doesn't matter.
+Whether a project looks amateurish or professional, is a matter of opinion and really doesn't matter.
 Projects are not judged nor are they criticized.
 You won't see any thumbs up or thumbs down votes.
-A project loaded with character is a fascinating as a project made to a tolerance of 1/64th of an inch.
+A project loaded with character is as fascinating as a project made for royalty (or rich people).

 Do you publish a journal or a newsletter?

-We publish a monthly newsletter that is mailed out to every member.
+We publish a monthly newsletter that is posted on our website.
+Hard copies are mailed to members who do not have Internet access.

 What can you tell me about your website?

 Yes.
 We have gone to sawmills, furniture makers, and professional shops.
-Usually about two per year.
+Usually about once a year.

 Do I have to present a project?